psteinb/gpu-lecture-APIs/README.md

-# meetingcpp2015
+# Slides for my GPU APIs lecture at TU Dresden, Germany

-This is my repository for slides and code examples for my MeetingC++ talk, Dec 5th 2015, in Berlin.
+This is my repository for slides and code examples for GPU APIs lecture at TU Dresden, Germany.

 # Slides

-The slides can be viewed under [this URL](https://idisk.mpi-cbg.de/~steinbac/meetingcpp2015) or locally by opening index.html with a browser of your choice (chrome/chromium and firefox give the best results).
+The slides can be viewed under [this URL](https://psteinb.github.io/gpu-lecture-APIs/index.html) or locally by opening index.html with a browser of your choice (chrome/chromium and firefox give the best results).

-# Video Recording

-A video recording of the talk is available on [youtube](https://www.youtube.com/watch?v=z43l_LaOqnM).

 # Dependencies